brandon-knap/journeytowardpeace/content/resources/the-body-keeps-the-score-brain-mind-and-body-in-the-healing-of-trauma.md

 +++
 date = 2023-01-10T14:44:43Z
-description = ""
-resourcelink = "https://www.besselvanderkolk.com/resources/the-body-keeps-the-score"
-resourcesource = "Bessel van der Kolk M.D." slug = ""
-title = "The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma" weight = 2
+description = "Trauma can reshape the body and brain, compromising pleasure, self-control, and trust.
+In The Body Keeps the Score, Dr. Bessel van der Kolk shares innovative treatments, like neurofeedback and meditation, that activate the brain's natural neuroplasticity for recovery.
+Discover how to heal from trauma and reclaim your life with this essential resource." resourcelink = "https://www.besselvanderkolk.com/resources/the-body-keeps-the-score" resourcesource = "Bessel van der Kolk M.D." slug = "the-body-keeps-the-score" title = "The Body Keeps the Score: Healing Trauma and Restoring Lives" weight = 2

 +++